oxomoto/oxomoto.github.io/projects/memoire-library.md

 The Temporary Library was activated in the A-Z exhibition space that promotes graphic design projects that explores the unconventional and goes beyond the boundaries.
 The library served as tool to facilitate conversations around the topics of intersectional feminism and decolonisation.
 The aim being to change design education through conversational formats.

 The books of the Temporary Library were provided by local libraries, bookshops and people willing to lend their book for the event.
 The idea being that the materials of the library are influenced by the people interacting with it.
 The network of people interacting with the library, change the basis of the library and the context of it.
 This shift due to participative engagement permits the library to be a different one every time, to propose a different selection and viewpoints.

+**(((Teaching Design, the two-week long format CONVERSATIONS provides access to literature in a physical space as a framework to come together and connect with like-minded design educators – such as ourselves – and everybody interested in the field.
+Let’s share our experiences, doubts, questions, knowledge, concepts, methods and references to transform current structures!)))

 The library located in the A-Z gallery radiates the aesthetics of a contemporary exhibition.
 A bay window facing the streets gives sight the the exhibition space, a long corridor splinter white walls emphasised by the bright yellow floors.
 A few shelves occupy the space with the centerpiece being a circled pink bench.
 The library is as much part of the exhibition as the exhibition while using contemporary museum codes.
 Workshops were also organised by the space while using the circled bench to facilitate exchange.